-63. No matter or thing done by an agency, the principal officer of an 30 agency or a Minister, or by any person acting under the direction of an agency, the principal officer of an agency or a Minister, shall, if the matter or thing was done in good faith for the purposes of executing this Act, subject the principal officer or Minister, or any person so acting, personally to any action, liability, claim or demand.
+- 15 66.
+No matter or thing done- - (a) by an agency, the principal officer of an agency or a Minister; or - (b) by any person acting under the direction of an agency, the principal officer of an agency or a Minister, - shall, if the matter or thing was done in good faith for the purposes of 20 executing this Act, subject the principal officer or Minister, or any person so acting, personally to any action, liability, claim or demand.

-35 Fees and charges
+Fees and charges

-64. (1) The Minister administering this Act may, by order published in the Gazette, establish guidelines in relation to the imposition, collection, remittal and waiver of fees and charges under this Act.

-(2) In establishing guidelines under this section, the Minister 40 administering this Act shall have regard to-

-- (a) the need to ensure that disadvantaged persons are not precluded from exercising their rights under this Act merely because of financial hardship; and - (b) the need to ensure that fees and charges should reflect the costs incurred by agencies and Ministers in exercising their functions under this Act.

-(3) An agency or Minister, in determining the amount of any fee or charge under this Act, shall not contravene any guidelines in force under this section.

-10 (4) Any fee or charge that is due to an agency or Minister under this Act may be recovered as a debt or liquidated demand in a court of competent jurisdiction.
+- 67. (1) The Minister may, by order published in the Gazette, establish guidelines in relation to the imposition, collection, remittal and waiver of 25 fees and charges under this Act. - (2) In establishing guidelines under this section, the Minister shall have regard to- - (a) the need to ensure that disadvantaged persons are not precluded from exercising their rights under this Act merely because of financial hardship; and - (b) the need to ensure that fees and charges should reflect the costs incurred by agencies and Ministers in exercising their functions under this Act. - (3) An agency or Minister, in determining the amount of any fee or 35 charge under this Act, shall not contravene any guidelines in force under this section. - (4) Any fee or charge that is due to an agency or Minister under this Act may be recovered as a debt or liquidated demand in a court of competent jurisdiction.